ShoiraTa/react-todo/README.md

 # UserList app built usig React !

-Single page app that adds adds users to a list and displays error if username and userage values are invalid.
+Single page app that adds a list of toDo tasks.
+Users can edit and delete tasks.

 ## Built With